Synonyms: Ren: kidney (in Latin); Nephros: kidney (in Greek).

 For all these sections, the Nomina Anatomica embraced a somewhat more descriptive terms, viz.,

 In the hilum/hilar area, the key renal artery divides into anterior and posterior sections.
-The anterior section provides the apical, upper, middle, and lower sections, while the posterior section provides the posterior section of the kidney.
+The anterior section supplies the apical, upper, middle, and lower sections, while the posterior section supplies the posterior section of the kidney.

 The lymphatics from the kidney drain into the para-aortic lymph nodes at the level of origin of the renal arteries (L2).

 Every kidney is supplied by the renal plexus of nerves which reach the kidney along the renal artery.
 The renal plexus contains both sympathetic and parasympathetic fibres.
 The sympathetic fibres are originated from T10 L1 spinal sections, and the parasympathetic fibres are originated from both vagus nerves.